vtex-apps/release-notes/docs/css-selectors-deprecation.md

 This is because any change to the HTML, such as changing an attribute, changing the order of an element or wrapping an element into a new tag, can prevent a CSS selector from targeting the correct elements, thereby breaking the retailer's desired customization.

-CSS Handles, on the other hand, are guaranteed to be kept working throughout the major version, thus making the customization much more robust.
+CSS Handles, on the other hand, are guaranteed to be kept working throughout the major version, thus making the **customization much more robust**.
 This deprecation aims to encourage CSS Handles default use, avoiding potential breakdowns in store layouts.

 ## Side effects